facebook/rocksdb/docs/_top-level/support.md

 ### GitHub issues

-The [GitHub issues](https://github.com/facebook/rocksdb/issues) page is a good place to report bugs, issues and feature requests for the RocksDB codebase.
+Use [GitHub issues](https://github.com/facebook/rocksdb/issues) to report bugs, issues and feature requests for the RocksDB codebase.

 ### Facebook Group

-Use the [RocksDB Facebook Group](https://www.facebook.com/groups/rocksdb.dev/) for general questions and discussion about RocksDB.
+Use the [RocksDB Facebook group](https://www.facebook.com/groups/rocksdb.dev/) for general questions and discussion about RocksDB.

 ### FAQ